Antakya: Crusader era

 The Crusaders' Siege of Antioch between October 1097 and June 1098 during the First Crusade resulted in its fall.
 The Crusaders caused significant damage, including a massacre of its population, both Christian and Muslim.
-Following the defeat of Seljuk forces arriving with the aim to break the siege only four days after its capture by the crusaders, Bohemond I became its overlord.
+Following the defeat of Seljuk forces arriving to break the siege only four days after its capture by the crusaders, Bohemond I became its overlord.
 It remained the capital of the Latin Principality of Antioch for nearly two centuries.

-In 1268 it fell to the Egyptian Mamluk Sultan Baybars after another siege.
-Baibars proceeded to massacre the Christian population.
-In addition to suffering the ravages of war, the city lost its commercial importance because trade routes to East Asia moved north following the 13th-century Mongol conquests.
-Antioch never recovered as a major city, with much of its former role falling to the port city of Alexandretta (İskenderun).
-An account of both cities as they were in 1675 appears in the diary of the English naval chaplain Henry Teonge.
+In 1268, it fell to the Mamluk sultan Baybars after another siege.
+Baybars proceeded to massacre the Christian population.
+The massacre of men, women, and children at Antioch "was the single greatest massacre of the entire crusading era."
+Priests had their throats slit inside their churches, and women were sold into slavery.

+In addition to suffering the ravages of war, the city lost its commercial importance because trade routes to East Asia moved north following the Mongol invasions of the Levant.

+Antioch never recovered as a major city, and much of its former role fell to the port of Alexandretta.
+The diary of the English naval chaplain Henry Teonge records an account of both cities in 1675.

 Ottoman city

-The city was initially the centre of the Sanjak of Antakya, part of the Damascus Eyalet.
-It was laterly centre of Sanjak of Antakya in Aleppo Eyalet.
-It was finally kaza centre in Sanjak of Aleppo, part of Aleppo Vilayet.
+The city was initially the centre of Antakya sanjak, which was part of the Damascus Eyalet.
+It was later the center of the sanjak of Antakya in Aleppo Eyalet.
+It was finally the kaza of the Aleppo Sanjak, part of the Aleppo vilayet.